coolyjg/rukos/doc/platform_raspi4.md

-# How to run ArceOS on raspi4
+# How to run Rukos on raspi4

 Recommand you download this tutorial first: